TEKS4430/Spring-2026_project/README.md

 However, the solution must follow the autonomous system architecture discussed in the course, which consists of the following components:

 * Sensing and perception – observing the environment and interpreting data
-* Reasoning, planning and decision-making – decision-making, planning, and logical reasoning
+* Reasoning, planning and decision-making, and logical reasoning
 * Act and control – execution and control of actions

 The system must be ROS 2–based.
 Webots is recommended as the simulation environment, but groups may also use another suitable simulation environment if they prefer.